Skip to Content

 Primary Substrate

-The primary substrate consists of the majority of the waste that needs to be treated.
+The primary substrate consists of most of the waste that must be treated.
 The primary substrate’s characteristics can be used to determine the right kind of material to add to the compost mix.

 Amendments